goodvirus-project/goodvirus-shell/CONCERNS.md

   ```
 - There is **no background repo**, **no auto-clone**, and **no remote control**

-Updates are public, verifiable, and 100% opt-out (disable auto-update if needed).
+Updates are public, verifiable, and 100% opt-out (disable auto-update in config).

 ---

-## 🔍 What It Scans (Current Version)
+## 🔍 What It Scans (v1.2.0)

+GooDViruS™ now scans **your entire system**, not just its own folder.

+### It looks for:

 - Suspicious file names (e.g., `bank`, `password`, `secret`, `key`, `login`)
 - Files with malware-like patterns or high entropy
 - Processes with names like `cheat`, `inject`
-- The current working directory and subfolders only

-**It does NOT access your camera, microphone, browser data, or private accounts.**

----

-## 🧭 Upcoming Feature: Full-System Scan (Next Update)

-In the **next update**, GooDViruS™ will include a **full host scan** feature.

-### 🔧 What it does:

-- Recursively scans **your entire computer** (all drives and user directories)
-- Protects system integrity by detecting deeply hidden threats
-- Actively monitors attempts to **tamper with GooDViruS™ itself**

-### 🛑 Can I disable this?

-Yes.
-When this feature goes live, a new option will appear in your config file:
+- Files that are renamed or relocated after being flagged

+### 🔭 Scan Scope:

+- By default, it scans **everything** (all drives, all users, all system folders)
+- If you prefer, you can restrict it to just its local directory

+To toggle this, edit your config:

 ```
 [Daemon]
 full_host_scan = true
 ```

-Set to `false` if you want to disable it.
+Set `false` to disable full-system scanning.

 > ⚠️ **Disabling full_host_scan is NOT recommended.**
-> GooDViruS™ is designed to function as a self-defending antivirus-like system.
-Disabling full-system scanning may reduce its effectiveness and leave your system vulnerable.
+> GooDViruS™ is designed to behave like an antivirus.
+Disabling this feature may limit its ability to detect threats — or to protect itself from being disabled.

-This option exists to preserve your control — but the feature is included to protect *you* and *the daemon itself*.

 ---

 ## 🔒 Local-Only Data

-- All file memory is stored in:
+- File memory is stored at:
   ```
   goodvirus/logs/gv_memory.json
   ```